SreeSahithi13/ClimaSense-Machine-Learning-Based-Weather-Prediction-System/README.md

- # Weather Forecasting using Linear Regression
+ # ClimaSense: Machine Learning–Based Weather Prediction System

 This project demonstrates a simple weather forecasting model using **Linear Regression** to predict temperature based on humidity levels.
 It uses Python libraries like `pandas`, `scikit-learn`, and `matplotlib` for data handling, model training, and visualization.